Bluemi/abgeordnetenwatch-python/README.md

 This will create a file `data/json/079137_Angela_Merkel.json` with all questions and answers of the specified person.

 ### Converting to txt files
-To convert json files to txt, do the following:
+Convert json files to txt:

 ```sh
 convert_qa data/json data/txt txt